On this page

 Content that’s not within the scope of the accessibility regulations

-Most of our older PDFs and Word documents may not meet accessibility standards – for example, they may not be structured so they’re accessible to a screen reader.
-This does not meet WCAG 2.1 success criterion 4.1.2 (name, role value)
+Some of our older documents may not meet accessibility standards.
+For example, they may not be structured so they’re accessible to a screen reader.
+This does not meet WCAG 2.2 success criterion 4.1.2 (name, role value).

 What we’re doing to improve accessibility